Hematemesis

 Hematemesis is the vomiting of blood.
-It is always an important sign.
 It can be confused with hemoptysis (coughing up blood) or epistaxis (nosebleed), which are more common.
 The source is generally the upper gastrointestinal tract, typically above the suspensory muscle of duodenum.
 It may be caused by ulcers, tumors of the stomach or esophagus, varices, prolonged and vigorous retching, gastroenteritis, ingested blood (from bleeding in the mouth, nose, or throat), or certain drugs.
+However, this is not found in stomach viruses (norovirus, rotovirus, etc.)

 Hematemesis is treated as a medical emergency, with treatments based on the amount of blood loss.
 Investigations include endoscopy.
 Any blood loss may be corrected with intravenous fluids and blood transfusions.
 Patients may need to avoid taking anything by mouth.

 Definition

 Hematemesis is the vomiting of blood.
 This is usually vomit that contains bright red blood.
 Coffee ground vomiting is similar to hematemesis, but is distinct in not involving bright red blood.

-Hematemesis is always an important sign.
-It must be differentiated from hemoptysis (coughing up blood) and epistaxis (nosebleed).
+Hematemesis must be differentiated from hemoptysis (coughing up blood) and epistaxis (nosebleed).
 Both of these are more common conditions.
 These may be difficult to distinguish.